markd2/MarkDnD/youtube.md

 * Guy Sclanders _How to be a Great GM_ : https://www.youtube.com/user/Bon3zmann .
 A lot of
   storytelling and building advice.
-He did one of my favorite live-plays (Save or Dice: [haros Stones](https://www.youtube.com/watch?v=q02LrG0Cpq8&list=PLxKZIGQZ0G2Y5aBzLq2a_PzSY7Km4DYA1) , which has some brilliant NPCs (like the talking donkey with a Sean Connery voice).
+He did one of my favorite live-plays (Save or Dice: [Kharos Stones](https://www.youtube.com/watch?v=q02LrG0Cpq8&list=PLxKZIGQZ0G2Y5aBzLq2a_PzSY7Km4DYA1) , which has some brilliant NPCs (like the talking donkey with a Sean Connery voice).
 Somewhere on his chanel are his prep streams for each session, and cool to watch the plan vs the what actually ahppened.